Dan Stoenescu

+Dan Stoenescu (born 4 November 1980) is a Romanian career diplomat, political scientist and ambassador.
+He was a minister in the technocratic government of Prime Minister Dacian Cioloș.
 He is a specialist in international relations, the Arab World and migration.
 He is interested in the protection of the rights of the Romanian diaspora and in the preservation of the language and culture of ethnic Romanians abroad.
-From March 2017 to May 22, 2021, he was Romania's ambassador to Tunisia.